 qand marvel at its clarity, elegance and power

-Alternatively, you can build your own binary by downloading the Q// sources and calling
+Alternatively, you can build your own binary by downloading the Q// sources, installing Rust if necessary and then calling

 To try the replacement of the

 ls command, type

 // (two consecutive slashes) are the equivalent of the